visualpharm/Lunacy/docs/index.md

    <strong> How Can I Delete an Icon From my Collection ? </strong>
  </summary>

- To delete an icon from collection just hover the mouse cursor over the icon and click on the trash sign that will come up.
-A dialog will further ask you to confirm and proceed with the deletion.
+ To delete an icon from a collection, hover the mouse cursor over the icon.
+Click on the <b>"trash can"</b> button that will come up.
+A dialog will further guide you to confirm and proceed with the deletion:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/delete_item_from_collection.png'>
  </p>

  </details>
 </li>